qarham/cfm-vagrant/docs/04-BMS-VM-Intra-VN.md

 # BMS to VM Intra VN

-AT this stage our Contrail Fabric Manager setup is up and ready for some overlay/underlay use-cases testing.
+At this stage our Contrail Fabric Manager setup is up and ready for some overlay/underlay use-cases testing.
 Let's test BMS to VM intra Virtual Network connectivity, please follow below instructions.

 ## 1. Add Non-LCM BMS node

-In our topology BMS is also a VM and let's 1st add "srv4" as a Non-LCM VM in CFM and create a BMS instance.
+In our topology BMS is also a VM and two BMS Non-LCM servers "l-srv4 & l-srv5" are already added during "Server Addition" step of Infrastructure creation.

 ![Fabric Creation](images/Fabric-Add-BMS-server.png)